Health, Strength And Conditioning

 This is where Shake can step in.
 Shake is an exercise concept performed on a large resistant mat.

-A balanced system lends a hand to preventing falls which is also a key neuromuscular function.
-While exercising on these large mats, the vibration transmits energy to your body which causes muscles to contract and relax dozens of times each second.
+A balanced system lends a hand in preventing falls, which is also a key neuromuscular function.
+While exercising on these large mats, the vibration transmits energy to your body, which causes muscles to contract and relax dozens of times each second.

-So if care for your mother's, grandmother's or sister's health, get her to exercise or better yet Shake.
+So if you care for your mother's, grandmother's, or sister's health, get her to exercise or, better yet, Shake.